Departmental contact

 Language is all around us, from the social media that many of us interact with every day, to the laws that govern modern British society.
 Linguistics is the scientific study of language that seeks to understand the ever-developing world of words that we live in.

-This two-year Linguistics course is an excellent foundation in the analysis of language.
+This two-year English Language course is an excellent foundation in the analysis of language.
 It provides you with skills needed in all walks of life and builds on ideas and skills you started developing at GCSE English Language, though it is very different from the GCSE course.

 If you have a curious mind and want to think more about the society we live in and the language that we use, this could be the course for you!